DhanashriK17/C_menudriven-Student-Record/README.md

 ## How to Use

-- **Clone the repository:** git clone https://github.com/yourusername/ C_menudriven-Student-Record
+- **Clone the repository:** git clone https://github.com/yourusername/C_menudriven-Student-Record
 - **Navigate to the project directory:** `cd student-record-system`
 - **Compile the program:** `gcc main.c -o student_record_system`
 - **Run the executable:** `./student_record_system`